 If infections spread to the upper urinary tract, including the kidneys, permanent damage can result.
 Sudden or acute kidney infections can be life-threatening, mainly if septicemia occurs.

 Drinking plenty of water is a simple way to reduce the risk of a UTI and help treat an existing UTI.

 Kidney stones interfere with how the kidneys work.
 When present, it can complicate UTIs.
 These complicated UTIs tend to require more extended periods of antibiotics to treat them, typically lasting 7 to 14 days.

 The leading cause of kidney stones is a lack of water.
 People who report them often do not drink the recommended daily amount of water.
 Kidney stones may also increase the risk of chronic kidney disease.

 In November 2014, the American College of Physicians issued new guidelinesTrusted Source for people who have previously developed kidney stones.
 The guidelines state that increasing fluid intake to enable 2 liters of urination a day could decrease the risk of stone recurrence by at least half with no side effects.

-When the kidneys are unable to maintain a balance in the levels of electrolytes, these electrical signals become mixed up.
-This can lead to seizures, involving involuntary muscle movements and loss of consciousness.
+When the kidneys cannot balance the electrolyte levels, these electrical signals become mixed up.
+This can lead to seizures involving involuntary muscle movements and loss of consciousness.

 In severe cases, dehydration can lead to kidney failure, which can be life-threatening.
 Possible complications of chronic kidney failure include anemia, damage to the central nervous system, heart failure, and a compromised immune system.

-Some of the water required by the body is obtained through foods with a high water content, such as soups, tomatoes, oranges, but most come through drinking water and other beverages.
+Some of the water required by the body is obtained through foods with high water content, such as soups, tomatoes, and oranges, but most come through drinking water and other beverages.

 During everyday functioning, water is lost by the body, and this needs to be replaced.
 We notice that we lose water through activities such as sweating and urination, but water is lost even when breathing.